-Cats are a popular pet because they are relatively easy to care for.
-They are pretty self-sufficient creatures requiring only some basics to ensure they are happy, healthy and well cared for.
+Cats are a popular pet because they are relatively easy to care for, they don't need a daily walk, they are clean and they don't need a lot of space.
+All in all they are pretty self-sufficient creatures requiring only some basics to ensure they are happy, healthy and well cared for.

 Fresh, clean water should be left out for your cat at all times.
 Once a kitten has weaned, he has no need for milk, which causes dietary intolerances in most cats.